rwguerra/office-ocupancy-estimator/README.md

 # ocupancy_estimator
-[JAVA] Create estimators, which, from data collected by sensors, be able to determine the number of people in an office
+[JAVA] Create estimators, which, from data collected by sensors, be able to determine the number of people in an office.

+This project was coded by @rwguerra and @liasseblopes

 # GOALS